Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 For the PIXC processing design, see [Package Architecture](architecture.md).

-PIXC processing operates directly on pixel-cloud products and may require a lower `max_workers` value on systems with limited memory.
+PIXC processing operates directly on pixel-cloud products and may require a lower "max_workers" value on systems with limited memory.

 ---

-## 3. `auth`
+## 3. auth

 The `auth` command manages authentication for the two external services used by the package: